 Next we need to test the applicability of this tangible programming system for wider uses.
 The other cultural phenomena the Penelope project is involved in is livecoding – so is it possible to use the pattern matrix to introduce a weaving centred programming technology in a very different context, not to describe weaving but to generate music in a performance such as an Algorave?
 This is something that Ellen first pioneered at our weavecoding performance at The Museum of casts of classical sculptures in Munich, but the new pattern matrix has better capabilities for a general purpose programming language.

-Having 16 states of four blocks is limiting for a programming language, but not too limiting.
-Some types of programming language, such as a string rewriting system like a Lindenmayer system are particularly is well suited to this.
+Having 16 states of four blocks is indeed limiting for a language, but not too limiting.
+Some types of programming language, such as a string rewriting system like a Lindenmayer system are particularly well suited to this.
 They are also surprisingly Turing complete languages, able to represent any other programming language in existence, given enough space and time.

 Four rules are plenty for generating hugely complex sequences, so we can use the fifth bottom row to control global parameters like scale, synchronisation options (for our slub collaborative sync protocol) or switch between more banks of sounds for greater variety.